gamma-opt/website_research_team/content/authors/g_topias-terho/_index.md

 # - Past Members
 ---

-Topias Terho is a fresh master of science from the field of mathemathics and operations research, whose role in the gamma opt is a research assistant.
+Topias Terho is a fresh master of science from the field of mathemathics and operations research, whose role in the gamma opt is a doctoral researcher.
 He is interested in applications and methodological development of decision making problems with uncertainties.
 His main focus is the development of the decision programming framework.